 Another long-time event that has become a Providence tradition, the Federal Hill Stroll highlights one of Providence’s best-loved neighborhoods.
 Held every June, patrons pay $30 plus tax for a button that entitles them to food samples and discounts from participating venues, as well as two beverages.
 Capped at 1,200 participants, the event either sells out or comes pretty close every year.

 We started Do-Over Day about two years ago, after we couldn’t take another snow day ruining our plans.
 We work really closely with local restaurants and merchants and felt their pain every time bad weather kept people at home.
 That’s when we decided to pick a Saturday in April and redo the events that had been snowed – or frozen – out.
 Thus, Do-Over Day was born.
-Last year, we partnered with the First Gentleman Andy Moffit and the Rhode Island Hospitality Association to give the program a statewide scope.
+In Winter 2014-15, we partnered with the First Gentleman Andy Moffit and the Rhode Island Hospitality Association to give the program a statewide scope.
 With the help of several local media partners and businesses, who offered special Do-Over Day discounts and promotions, local businesses were able to recoup at least a little of business they had lost over the winter.
+Winter 2015-16 turned out to be mild and Do Over Day took a break.
+Here's hoping that break extends through the upcoming winter, too.

 Like any business, we want to make sure that our customers are happy and satisfied.
 With that in mind, we work with a research firm to conduct a study on leisure travel in Providence and Warwick.
 Here’s what they had to say.